Susruthavk/visionaid-for-blind/README.md

 It explores computer vision–based people detection systems designed to support blind and low-vision users in public and social settings.

 The tutorial is delivered as a website with a structured learning path, visuals, and audio narration for accessibility.
-It is hosted via GitHub Pages:
-👉 Live Tutorial

 **Motivation**